devjetz/Brint/README.md

 # 🖨️ Brint - the future of print()
 Brint offers debugging features, that are both efficient and visually appealing.

+This was higly inspired by the discord.py library, infact Brint was made just so i could have some prettier prints that fit well in with the discord.py library's printing.

 **What we offer:**
 * Time of print
 * Nice color theme